 This engagement opportunity is now closed.
 Thank you for your comments!

-Comments on the recovery strategy for Peary caribou can be submitted until August 31, 2023, by completing a survey or by sending your comments to the Species at Risk Secretariat.
+Comments on the reassessments and potential re-listing of Peary caribou and boreal caribou were submitted by completing a survey (links below) or by sending your comments to the Species at Risk Secretariat by October 31, 2022.

 Species at Risk Secretariat

 The Conference of Management Authorities will meet in December 2022 to consider all comments received.
 A summary of the information used by each Management Authority to make its decision can be found in the consensus agreement on re-listing.

 Listing decisions for Peary caribou and boreal caribou are expected by July 2023.

 - Public engagement survey - Peary caribou re-listing (English)

 - Public engagement survey - Peary caribou re-listing (French)

 - Status Report and Reassessment of Peary Caribou in the NWT (2022)